mckamey/doubleTap.js/README.md

 This utility emulates standard `click` and `dblclick` behavior for touch devices on typically non-clickable elements (e.g., an ordinary `<div>` element).

-Unfortunately, touch browsers fire a broken 'click' event which does not update the number of clicks making double click events much more difficult handle.
+Unfortunately, touch browsers fire a broken `click` event which does not update the number of clicks making double click events much more difficult handle.
 As such, two new events are needed which gets consistently fired in both environments.
 These are implemented here as `tap` and `dbltap`.

-These events are enabled for both mouse and touch devices by calling the doubleTap method:
+These events are enabled for both mouse and touch devices by attaching a doubleTap handler:

 	// Enable tap & dbltap events
 	var myElem = document.getElementById('foo');
-	doubleTap(myElem);
+	myElem.addEventListener(('ontouchend' in myElem) ? 'touchend' : 'mouseup', doubleTap(speed, distance), false);
 	myElem.addEventListener('tap', ontapHandler, false);
 	myElem.addEventListener('dbltap', ondbltapHandler, false);